Delivering on our Sustainability Targets

 - Reduce the treated-area-weighted environmental impact per hectare of our global crop protection portfolio by 30% by 2030 against a 2014 – 2018 average baseline.

-- Support a total of 100 million smallholder farmers in LMICs by improving their access to agricultural products and services, including in collaboration with our partners.
+- Support a total of 100 million smallholder farmers in low-and middle-income countries (LMIC) by improving their access to agricultural products and services, including in collaboration with our partners.